Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Urban life

-1. Nature, an urban antistress
+1. Nature, an urban stress reliever

 The simple reflex

-2. Plants that stimulate concentration
+2. Plants that boost concentration

-Certain species naturally promote focus through their structure, density, or scent.
+Some species naturally promote focus through their structure, density, or scent.
 Foliage with regular patterns (Calathea, Maranta) stabilizes the gaze; dense silhouettes (Zamioculcas, Ficus elastica) create a sense of order; aromatic plants (rosemary, mint, lavender) gently awaken alertness.

 • Patterns & symmetries (Calathea, Pilea): soothing visual rhythm.